 Selecting programs is just one part of the process.
 Being able to implement the program with fidelity (i.e., as it was designed to be implemented, from content and structure to instructional methods), and tracking and evaluating progress are equally important.

 The prevention field is dynamic and evolving.
 To have the greatest impact, prevention programs and systems need to be responsive to new research.
-New programs are continually being developed and evaluated and schools should make certain they are working with the most up-to-date information as they undergo program selection, implementation,, and evaluation.
+New programs are continually being developed and evaluated and schools should make certain they are working with the most up-to-date information as they undergo program selection, implementation,and evaluation.

 A Developmental Approach